 Sinn Féin walked out of government in the North and has not been back in two years.

-We walked out of government in the North for marriage equality and language equality for our citizens.
+We walked out of government in the North in seeking marriage equality and language equality for citizens.
 We did what we had to do.

 There is actually a great opportunity in the North to be in government.